On the Circuit Diameter Conjecture: The Circuit 4-step Conjecture

 The argument is the same for the reverse direction (\texttt{V1234} to \texttt{V5678}).
 We can construct a similar walk by first traversing edges \texttt{V1234} $\rightarrow$ \texttt{V2346} $\rightarrow$ \texttt{V3467}, and then taking a maximal step in the circuit direction arising from the edge connecting \texttt{V1467} and \texttt{V1678}.
 Here we stay in the 2-face determined by facets \texttt{6} and \texttt{7}.
 We can then arrive at \texttt{V5678} in at most two steps from \texttt{V3467}. \end{proof}

+We refer to a polyhedron with $f$ facets in dimension $d$ as an $(f,d)$-polyhedron.
 One consequence of Theorem~\ref{U4thm} is the general circuit 4-step conjecture, however we will need the following fact to prove it:

-\begin{lemma} Up to isomorphism, $U_4$ is the only non-Hirsch simple polyhedron with $d = 4$ and $f = 8$. \end{lemma} \begin{proof} Denote by $Q_4$ the bounded 4-polytope obtained by adding a facet to $U_4$, truncating the vertex at infinity.
-We know $Q_4$ is Hirsch-sharp, as $f = 9$, $d = 4$, and $\diamp_\Edges(Q_4) = 5$.
-Klee and Kleinschmidt in \cite{kk-87} mention that $Q_4$ is the only simple Hirsch-sharp polytope with $d = 4$ and $f = 9$, following directly from the complete enumeration of all polytopal simplicial 3-spheres, completed by Altshuler et al.~\cite{abs-80}.
-Hence, the result follows, as any non-Hirsch 4-polyhedron with 8 facets can only come from $Q_4$ by projecting to infinity the ninth facet that does not contain either of the two vertices at distance 5. \end{proof}
+\begin{lemma} Up to isomorphism, $U_4$ is the only non-Hirsch simple (8,4)-polyhedron. \end{lemma} \begin{proof} The simple bounded (8,4)-polytopes are enumerated in Gr\"unbaum and Sreedharan~\cite{gs-67}.
+A simple unbounded (8,4)-polyhedron can be truncated with an additional facet that cuts off the vertex at infinity, this produces a simplicial (9,4)-polytope.
+Observe that the diameter of this polytope will remain at least 5, as any route between \texttt{V1234} and \texttt{V5678} through the new facet will have to add the new ninth facet along with facets 5, 6, 7 and 8.
+Klee and Kleinschmidt in \cite{kk-87} mention that there is a unique simple polytope with $d = 4$, $f = 9$ and diameter 5, following directly from the complete enumeration of all polytopal simplicial 3-spheres, completed by Altshuler et al.~\cite{abs-80}.
+Thus this must be exactly that polytope, which we denote by $Q_4$.
+The result follows, as any non-Hirsch 4-polyhedron with 8 facets comes from $Q_4$ by projecting to infinity the ninth facet that does not contain either of the two vertices at distance 5. \end{proof}

 { {\ref{thm:4step}} \begin{theorem}[Circuit 4-step] $\diamfd_\Circuits(8,4) = 4.$ \end{theorem} }